EddyRivasLab/hmmer/nwo/simdvec.md

 negligible in our results.
 We want to turn off the processor's use of denormalized FP math.

-Modern x86 processors support
+Current x86 processors support
 [FTZ (flush-to-zero) and DAZ (denormals-are-zero) modes](https://software.intel.com/en-us/node/523328), controlled by bit flags in the processor's floating-point control register (MXCSR).
 Roughly speaking, FTZ says what happens when a denormal is the _result_ of an FP instruction, and DAZ says what happens when a denormal is the _input_ to an FP instruction.
-Our `configure.ac` checks for support of the relevant macros that set these bits, and if they are supported, `p7_simdvec_Init()` sets them.
+Our `configure.ac` checks for support of the relevant macros that set these bits, and if they are supported, `h4_simdvec_Init()` sets them.

 On ARM processors, NEON vector instructions
 [always use flush-to-zero mode](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.dui0473c/CJAJBEAF.html).
 To enable flush-to-zero in _scalar_ floating point computation, you would set bit 24 in the ARM floating point control register (FPSCR).
 This single FTZ bit controls both input and output, so it's equivalent to the x86 FTZ+DAZ combo.
-Because our main concern is with the vectorized probability-space Fwd/Bck filters, it's all NEON code, and we currently don't bother to set the ARM FTZ bit.
+Because our main concern is with the _vectorized_ probability-space Fwd/Bck filters, it's all NEON code, and we currently don't bother to set the ARM FTZ bit.
 Also, it appears that many ARM compilers turn denormalized math by default.